 A wide range of applications has been proposed for sensor networks.
 In practice, however, sensor networks have been built and deployed for a relatively small number of applications.
 This is partly due to the lack of a business case for certain applications and partly due to technical challenges in building a non-trivial sensor network of reasonable complexity.
-The main reason for this impediment is multi-disciplinary expertise - such as sensors, communications and networking, signal processing, electronics, computing, and cyber security -is required to design a sensor network.
+The main reason for this impediment is that multi-disciplinary expertise - such as sensors, communications and networking, signal processing, electronics, computing, and cyber security - is required to design a sensor network.
 Presently, the design process is so complex that one can leverage little from one sensor network design to another.
-It appears as if one has to start from almost scratch every time one wishes to design and deploy a sensor network.
-Yet, upon closer inspection, there are many commonalities in instantiations of sensor networks that realize various applications.
-These commonalities include similarities in the choice of network architecture and the entities/functional blocks that are used in the architecture.
+It appears as if one has to start from almost scratch every time one wishes to design and deploy a sensor networks that realize various applications.
+These commonalities in instantiations of sensor networks that realize various applications.
+These entities/functional blocks that are used in the architecture.